magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-5.md

 *  Session cookies are now launched in GraphQL operations using class proxies only when needed. <!--- B2B-2217--->

-*  Session usage has been removed from `http` header processors in GraphQL such as store, customer or currency. <!--- B2B-2224--->
+*  Session usage has been removed from `http` header processors in GraphQL such as store, customer, or currency. <!--- B2B-2224--->

 See the [GraphQL Developer Guide]({{page.baseurl}}/graphql/) for details on these enhancements.